docdimy/scribe-engine/README.md

 ### 2. Configure Environment Variables

 Create a `.env` file in the root directory and add your API keys.
-This file is loaded automatically in development.

 ```bash
 # .env